Meister des Verwirrens: Die Geschäfte des Kunsthändlers Friedrich Welz (Master of Intrigues: The Dealings of the Art Dealer Friedrich Welz)

 Post scriptum 189

-Gert Kerschbaumer, Meister des Verwirrens: Die Geschäfte des Kunsthändlers Friedrich Welz, Czernin Verlag, Wien 2000 (Master of Intrigues: The Dealings of the Art Dealer Friedrich Welz)
+Gert Kerschbaumer, Meister des Verwirrens: Die Geschäfte des Kunsthändlers Friedrich Welz, Czernin Verlag, Wien 2000 (Master of Intrigues: The Business of the Art Dealer Friedrich Welz)